The Long Winter

 Why do we have to have winter?
 Because it makes spring and summer so precious.
 All that slogging, all that shoveling, all the colds and flu and frost-nipped fingers, sharpen the sweetness of those first crocuses.

-What if we could run right into life’s winters, starting out crabby and ending up laughing?
+What if we could run right into all of them, starting out crabby and ending up laughing?

-God of every season, help us to love the hard seasons for their own sakes, and remind us that laughter is always an option.
+God of every season, help us to love our hard teachers—winter, Lent, and Death—for their own sakes, and remind us that laughter is always an option.
 Amen.